ciderpunx/rsstwit/README.md

     rsstwit add

-And you will be asked the following before your feed is added to your database:
+And you will be asked the following questions before your feed is added to your database (I've added brief explanations after each).

     Feed URL: http://charlieharvey.com/page/feed/rss

 URL of feed -- should be RSS, atom will probably work but is less tested
-BEWARE you can enter invalid URLs here

     Feed name: Charlie's blog